klevu/jsv2-early-adopters/getting-started/5-your-api-key/shopify/README.md

 - Log in to your Shopify Store Admin Panel.
 - Navigate to Apps > Klevu Search.
 - Next, click the Shop Info link near the top right.
-- Copy the value of your "JS API Key" and the subdomain from "Cloud Search URL".
+- Copy the value of your `JS API Key` and the subdomain from `Cloud Search URL`.

 ![Shop Info](/getting-started/5-your-api-key/images/shop-info.jpg)